Skip to main content Skip to main navigation

 Manage my repayments

-Through online banking or our award-winning app+:
+Through online banking or our Australia's Best Banking App*:

 For principal and interest home loans, you can change your repayment amount and frequency yourself in a few simple steps, as long as you’re debiting a Westpac account in your name.